Holiday Gift Alternatives

 Christmas has traditionally been an important time in the

-life of many families.
-It is a great opportunity for sharing the principles
+can be a great opportunity for sharing the principles

-behind our lifestyles and beliefs with others, especially with young
+behind our conscious lifestyles with others,

 and friends, but not forsake our eco-ethics.
-Here are some suggestions for

 alternative gifts...some to give to the children you love